awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-mixed-instances-groups.md

    1. For **Launch template version**, choose whether the Auto Scaling group uses the default, the latest, or a specific version of the launch template when scaling out\.

    1. Verify that your launch template supports all of the options that you are planning to use, and then choose **Next**\.
+**Note**
+To successfully complete this procedure, make sure that your launch template doesn't already request Spot Instances\.

+1. On the **Choose instance launch options** page, under **Network**, for **VPC**, choose the VPC for the security groups that you specified in your launch template\.

+1. For **Availability Zones and subnets**, choose one or more subnets in the specified VPC\.
+Use subnets in multiple Availability Zones for high availability\.
+For more information about high availability with Amazon EC2 Auto Scaling, see [Distributing instances across Availability Zones](auto-scaling-benefits.md#arch-AutoScalingMultiAZ)\.

-1. On the **Configure settings** page, for **Instance purchase options**, choose **Combine purchase options and instance types**\.
+1. For **Instance type requirements**, choose **Override launch template**, **Manually add instance types**\.

-1. Under **Instances distribution**, do the following:

-   You can skip these steps if you want to keep the default settings\.
+   1. For **Instance types**, choose which types of instances can be launched\.
+You can use our recommendations as a starting point\.

+   1. \(Optional\) To change the order of the instance types, use the arrows\.
+The order in which you set the instance types sets their launch priority if you choose a priority\-based allocation strategy\.

+   1. \(Optional\) To use [instance weighting](ec2-auto-scaling-mixed-instances-groups-instance-weighting.md), assign each instance type a relative weight that corresponds to how much the instance should count toward the capacity of the Auto Scaling group\.

+1. Under **Instance purchase options**, make updates to the purchase options as needed to lower the cost of your application by using Spot Instances\.

+   1. For **Instances distribution**, specify the percentages of On\-Demand Instances to Spot Instances to launch for the Auto Scaling group\.

-   1. For **On\-Demand base capacity**, specify the minimum number of instances for the Auto Scaling group's initial capacity that must be fulfilled by On\-Demand Instances\.
+   1. Depending on whether you chose to launch Spot Instances, you can select the check box next to **Include On\-Demand base capacity** and then specify the minimum amount of the Auto Scaling group's initial capacity that must be fulfilled by On\-Demand Instances\.
+Anything beyond the base capacity uses the **Instances distribution** settings to determine how many On\-Demand Instances and Spot Instances to launch\.

-   1. For **On\-Demand percentage above base**, specify the percentages of On\-Demand Instances and Spot Instances for your additional capacity beyond the optional On\-Demand base amount\.
+1. Under **Allocation strategies**, for **On\-Demand allocation strategy**, choose an allocation strategy\.

-   1. For **Spot allocation strategy per Availability Zone**, we recommend that you keep the default setting of **Capacity optimized**\.
+1. For **Spot allocation strategy**, choose an allocation strategy\.
+We recommend that you keep the default setting of **Capacity optimized**\.
 If you prefer not to keep the default, choose **Lowest price**, and then enter the number of lowest priced Spot Instance pools to diversify across\.

-   1. \(Optional\) For **Prioritize instance types**, select the check box, and then put the instance types in the **Instance types** section in the desired priority order\.

 1. For **Capacity rebalance**, choose whether to enable or disable Capacity Rebalancing\.
 For more information, see [Amazon EC2 Auto Scaling Capacity Rebalancing](ec2-auto-scaling-capacity-rebalancing.md)\.

-1. For **Instance types**, choose which types of instances can be launched, using our recommendations as a starting point\.
-Otherwise, you can delete the instance types and add them later as needed\.

-1. \(Optional\) To change the order of the instance types, use the arrows\.
-The order in which you set the instance types sets their priority for On\-Demand Instances\.
-The instance type at the top of the list is prioritized the highest when the Auto Scaling group launches your On\-Demand capacity\.

-1. \(Optional\) To use [instance weighting](ec2-auto-scaling-mixed-instances-groups-instance-weighting.md), assign each instance type a relative weight that corresponds to how much the instance should count toward the capacity of the Auto Scaling group\.

-1. Under **Network**, for **VPC**, choose the VPC for the security groups that you specified in your launch template\.
-Launching instances using multiple instance types and purchase options is not supported in EC2\-Classic\.

-1. For **Subnet**, choose one or more subnets in the specified VPC\.
-Use subnets in multiple Availability Zones for high availability\.
-For more information about high availability with Amazon EC2 Auto Scaling, see [Distributing Instances Across Availability Zones](auto-scaling-benefits.md#arch-AutoScalingMultiAZ)\.

 1. Choose **Next**\.